petuum-inc/poseidon-release/docs/source/tutorial.rst

       ]
     }

-Note: replace ``cluster-key.pem`` with a path do your AWS pem file.
+Note: replace ``cluster-key.pem`` with a path to your AWS pem file.

 Download the Poseidon tutorial script into the same directory as ``config.json``: